tsedio/tsed/docs/docs/templating.md

 ### With PlatformViews

 Ts.ED provides the @@PlatformViews@@ service to render views.
-In fact, @@View@@ decorator use `PlatformResponse.render()` method which itself uses the `PlatformViews.render()` method.
+In fact, @@View@@ decorator uses `PlatformResponse.render()` method which itself uses the `PlatformViews.render()` method.
-It useful, if you want render a template from a service.
+It is useful if you want to render a template from a service.

 <<< @/docs/docs/snippets/templating/template-platform-views.ts

 ## Caching

-To enable caching simply pass `{ cache: true }` to the @@View@@ decorator.
+To enable caching, simply pass `{ cache: true }` to the @@View@@ decorator.
-All engines that consolidate.js implements I/O for will cache the file contents, ideal for production environments.
+All engines that consolidate.js implements I/O for, will cache the file contents, ideal for production environments.

 <<< @/docs/docs/snippets/templating/template-cache.ts

 ::: tip
-Ts.ED enable cache by default in `PRODUCTION` profile.
+Ts.ED enables cache by default in `PRODUCTION` profile.
 :::